-Information regarding the registration process and requirements are available on the COTO website and in paper form as part of the application package sent out to potential applicants.
+Information regarding the registration process and requirements are available on the COTO website and is sent to applicants electronically or in paper form as part of the application package sent out to potential applicants.
 This includes the Fact Sheet specifically for internationally educated applicants.
 COTO applicants may also speak or e-mail directly to COTO Registration staff regarding any of the registration requirements.